flyersworder/udacity-capstone-usimmigration/README.md

 * Step 5: Complete Project Write Up

 The files in this respository are:
-* etl.py: Execute the ETL process plus some quality checks
+* [etl.py](https://github.com/flyersworder/udacity-capstone-usimmigration/blob/master/etl.py): Execute the ETL process plus some quality checks.
+Specifically, I use Spark to retreive data from different sources, process the data, and write them into the data lake as parquet files.
-* analysis.py: An attempt to utilize the data to do some analysis.
+* [analysis.py](https://github.com/flyersworder/udacity-capstone-usimmigration/blob/master/analysis.py): An attempt to utilize the data to do some analysis.
+I create profiles for both business immigrants and cities, connect the tables through the airport codes, and explore the correlations between various features.
-* jupyter notebook is a draft that illustrates the thought process.
+* [This jupyter notebook](https://github.com/flyersworder/udacity-capstone-usimmigration/blob/master/Capstone%20Project%20Thought%20Process.ipynb) is a draft that illustrates the whole thought process.

 ### Step 1: Scope the Project and Gather Data